-Students pursuing the biology degree can also prepare for admission to graduate school in general medicine, dentistry, veterinary medicine, pharmacy, physical therapy, occupational therapy, and optometry, among others.
+Students pursuing the bachelor’s degree in biology can also prepare for admission to graduate school in general medicine, dentistry, veterinary, ed medicine, pharmacy, physical therapy, occupational therapy, and optometry, among others.
 Admission requirements vary widely among programs and schools, but most require a set of completed prerequisite courses, a high GPA, a competitive score on standardized tests (e.g., GRE, MCAT), and letters of recommendations.
 Students interested in pursuing a professional program will spend their first semester researching the educational requirements for their particular program of interest at various schools.

 What you will learn

 Graduates will be able to: